clanfear/CSSS508/Lectures/Week2/CSSS508_Week2_GGPlot2.md

 * `aes()` in the `ggplot()` layer gives overall aesthetics to use in other layers, but can be changed on individual layers (including switching `x` or `y` to different variables)

-(Pedantic, but searching for help will be easier for you.)
+This may seem pedantic, but precise language makes searching for help easier.

 Storing Plots